Divorce Financial Advisor in Birmingham, AL

 - Financial mediation

 As a CERTIFIED FINANCIAL PLANNER™, McClellan Wealth Management strives to help couples with their finances during and after the divorce.
-Since many non-financial factors may impact a person’s ability to make practical decisions about how the marital property will be divided or allocated, we believe it may be important to have a good attorney, along with an experienced financial advisor on their side.
+Since many non-financial factors may impact a person’s ability to make practical decisions about how the marital property will be divided or allocated, we believe it may be important to have a good attorney and an experienced financial advisor.

 Expert Planning.
 Empathy.
 Respect.